Artwork by Karen Fox Tarlton

 Buck has been here every day since before my time.
 I have a note about him in my first entry, dated Friday, September 13, 2008: "Buck Eddy: few missing teeth, seems nice."
 I remember that day vividly because I had just moved up to Campbell River from Courtenay to start the aquaculture program at North Island College.
 I went to the casino most nights after that, even found an apartment within walking distance.
 The casino had just opened, and it was bleeding big cash wins in those days.

 "Hear about Jonny?"
 Buck said.

 Jonny had Parkinson's and took some drug that caused compulsive behavior.
 In his case, it was gambling.
-Sometimes it was his wife that dragged him out kicking and screaming.
+Sometimes it was his wife who dragged him out kicking and screaming.
 Other times, his daughter came to pull him off the reels.
 She was gentler, but Jonny still resisted and caused a big scene.
 His daughter would lean forward with her back straight and ass sticking out like she needed to maintain a certain distance from the machines.
 She carefully peeled his hands off the buttons and coaxed him with bribes like, Let's hit the McDonald's drive thru, hey dad?
-His wife, however, used threats that always started with Get your scrawny little ass...
+His wife, however, used threats, always starting with Get your scrawny little ass...

 Buck said, "Wife caught him in here again," He started laughing.
 "But—" He was giggling so hard he couldn't talk.

 "She tried to shift him off Wheel of Fortune, but he said, on account of the medication and all that, 'If it ain't gambling it's gonna be sex.
 You take your pick.'"